 If you have cochlear implants in one or both ears, the SSA uses a different listing to determine disability, listing 2.11.
 Social Security will automatically grant you disability benefits for one year after the cochlear implantation (whether or not your hearing improves within 12 months).

-After one year, Social Security will terminate your disability benefits unless your word recognition is still poor for words spoken at 60 dB.
+After one year, Social Security will stop paying you disability benefits unless your word recognition is still poor for words spoken at 60 dB.
 If your word recognition on any version of the "Hearing in Noise Test" (HINT) is 60% or less, with your implant adjusted to normal settings, Social Security will continue to recognize your hearing loss as a disability.

 Many people are hard of hearing but don't meet the SSA's disability listing for profound hearing loss, which is very difficult to meet.
 You can still get disability benefits if you can show that there are no jobs you can do with your amount of hearing loss.